Blazemeter can integrate with Broadcom's enterprise Service Virtualization product to help serve the following use cases:

 Configure the Service Virtualization Integration

-- Click the Gear icon at the top right of the page.
+- Click the Cog icon at the top right of the page.

 - Click Private Locations under Workspaces.